demisto/content-docs/content-repo/extra-docs/packs/content-management.md

 ## Migration Guide from Dev-Prod to CI/CD

+This guide will help you migrate from the Dev-Prod environment to the CI/CD environment.
+In the process, you will need to download all your custom content from the Prod environment and also to delete some types of content from the Prod environment, to avoid conflicts.

 1. **Download by the `demisto-sdk` the custom content from the Prod environment.**

    Run `demisto-sdk download` with the following flags:
     - `-a` - to download all the custom content.
     - `-o <output_path>` - to specify the output path.
     - (Optional) `--init` - to create a directory structure for the content.
     - (Optional) `--run-format` - to format the code.

    For example:

-   `demisto-sdk download -a -o /Users/user/CustomContent --init --run-format` Follow the on-screen instructions by typing the name of the content pack, metadata, description, type of pack, category, author, email address, tags, integration, etc.
+   `demisto-sdk download -a -o /Users/user/CustomContent --init --run-format`

+   Follow the on-screen instructions by typing the name of the content pack, metadata, description, type of pack, category, author, email address, tags, integration, etc.

    This will create a new folder named *Packs* (if not already exists), and inside it, a folder with the name of the pack you specified.
 Inside the pack folder, you will find the all content items you downloaded.
    **NOTE:** Make sure that all your content items are downloaded.
 2. **Run the `Delete Custom Content` playbook, to delete some of the content items.**

    We need to delete some types of content items to be able to upload the content via the CI/CD process.

    The following content items need to be deleted:

    Playbooks, Scripts, Layouts, Classifiers, Mappers, Incident Types and Incident Fields.

+   Inputs:

-   The playbook take one input, `dry_run`, which is a boolean.
+   The playbook has one input: `dry_run`, which is a boolean.
 If set to `true`, the playbook will only print the content items that will be deleted.
 If set to `false`, the playbook will delete the content items. by default, the input is set to `true`.

+   To run the playbook, follow these steps:
     - In Cortex XSOAR platform, go to **Incidents**.
     - Click **New Incident**.
     - Enter a name for the incident.